denliehoo/recurring-crypto-payments/README.md

   - NODE_VERSION=16.15.1
   - Need to specify node version because the default version of 14.x.x doesn't have the CRYPTO module.
 Thus will face issue when running the server.
 This issue can be prevent by specifying the node version in env values; hence it will use that node version instead.
 Note: can use other versions as long as it has the crypto module.
 Using 16.x.x because that is the version used on my local machine
 - Deploy it and wait
+- To redeploy: push commit to github, click on manual deploy on the webserver > deploy latest commit > wait and done

+# AWS Cron:

+- Go to AWS Lambda > Functions > Create Function and call the API
+- In function > function overview > click add trigger > select EventBridge
+- Create new rule > Schedule Expression > Schedule Expression: rate(1 hour) [basically one every hour] > Done
+- If want to edit/end: go to the lambda function > click on the EventBridge > Select the Trigger (in Configurations tab) > click on the create schedule api > edit and save accordingly

+# Note on testing external frontend:

+- Can test external frontend manually by calling the get subscription page api along with the vendor , vendorclient and apikeys.
+Simply reseed the database and call the get all vendor clients api to get the the details, then input into the subscription page api